gerelef/pstow/README.md

 A subshell is *never* opened, so it's (probably) secure to be as wack as you want. \
 You can include multiple packages to check. \
 The second directive checks the inverse, i.e. the absence of packages in `$PATH`. \
-The third directive checks the current active `profile`, and runs it is. \
+The third directive checks the current active `profile`, and runs if it is. \
-The fourth directive checks the current active `profile`, and runs if it isn't.
+The fourth directive checks the current active `profile`, and runs if it isn't. \
-Here's some example usage; update your `.stowconfig` to look like this, & run as usual:
+Example usage; update your `.stowconfig` to look like this, & run as usual:
 ```stowconfig
 *.md
 .git/